StefanHuettenmoser/pihome/README.md

    `python setup.py install`

 2. set up the configuration
-   `cp config/pihome.config.template config/pihome.config`
+   `cp config/pihome.json.example config/pihome.json`

-3. execute python script to run according to the configuration in the pihome.config file `python main.py`
+3. execute python script to run according to the configuration in the pihome.json file `python main.py`

 4. write custom modules and save them to the module folder to access them from the configuration